taylor-code/AudiometryMulticlassClassification/README.md

 The employed multiclass classification metrics are:

-1. Micro Accuracy
+1. Micro Precision
-2. Macro Accuracy
+2. Macro Precision
 3. Log-Loss
 4. Log-Loss Reduction

 These four metrics are represented on a scale of 0.00 to 1.00.
 For a high-performing model, the log-loss should be close to 0.00.
-Macro-accuracy, micro-accuracy, and log-loss reduction should be close to 1.00.<sup>[1](https://docs.microsoft.com/en-us/dotnet/machine-learning/resources/metrics)</sup>
+Macro precision, micro precision, and log-loss reduction should be close to 1.00.<sup>[1](https://docs.microsoft.com/en-us/dotnet/machine-learning/resources/metrics)</sup>

 ### Model's Performance